Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Discussions

 \subsection{Path selection countermeasure}

-In Section~\ref{sec:ObservedCommunication} we discussed the three cases the adversaries can observe.
-The only connection which do not show the a user or the a server is traffic is sent between onion routers.
-If the Tor circuit is created such that the traffic that crosses the jurisdictional borders is sent between onion routers then the adversaries cannot see the user or the server and are never able to connect them.
+To be able to reconstruct a Tor circuit the jurisdictional adversaries needs to observe traffic sent to and from the user and the website.
+If the traffic sent from the user to the guard node is does not cross a jurisdictional border then no traffic can be observed and the circuit can never be fully reconstructed, similar for when the exit node and the website communicates.
+If the user specify its Tor circuit such that the traffic that crosses the jurisdictional borders is sent between onion routers then the adversaries cannot see the user or the website and are never able to connect them.

-The following path selection prevents the jurisdictional adversaries breaking the relationship anonymity.
-A user $U \in J_U$, for a jurisdiction $J_U$, wants to connect to a server $S \in J_S$, for a jurisdiction $J_S$.
-The user chooses the onion routers as follows: $\OR_1 \in J_U$, $\OR_2 \in J$, for any jurisdiction $J$, and $\OR_3 \in J_S$.
-This means that the entry node is inside the jurisdiction of the user and the exit node is inside the jurisdiction of the server.
-The second onion router $\OR_2$ can be chosen uniformly at random from any jurisdiction.
-The jurisdictions observing traffic sent on this circuit would only see $(\OR,\OR)$ connections and are unable to reveal the relationship, see Figure~\ref{fig:Avoid}.
+The following Tor circuit selection prevents the jurisdictional adversaries breaking the relationship anonymity.
+A user $U$ wants to connect to a website $W$.
+The user chooses the onion routers as follows: the guard node $G$ should be situated in the same jurisdiction as the user $U$, the relay node $R$ can be in any jurisdiction, and the exit node $E$ should be located inside the same jurisdiction as the website $W$.
+See Figure~\ref{fig: Avoid}.

-To prevent the adversaries breaking the sender anonymity the third node $\OR_3$ can be chosen uniformly at random from any jurisdiction.
-That is, the user chooses the onion routers as follows: $\OR_1 \in J_U$, $\OR_2 \in J$ and $\OR_3 \in J'$, for any jurisdiction $J$ and $J'$.

-Note that these path selections only avoids the jurisdictional adversaries, it is possible that other types adversaries could break the sender and/or relationship anonymity if the users use this path selections.
+Note that this path selections only avoids the jurisdictional adversaries, it is possible that other types adversaries could break the relationship anonymity if the users use this path selections.
+For example, an adversary corrupting single onion routers can see traffic sent inside a jurisdiction if a circuit visits a corrupted node, and can possibly see the user or website of the circuit.